c2m2/VRL-VRN-Generator/README.md

 VRL-Studio project for neuron mesh generation and containerizing to .vrn for virtual reality

-This project enables the user to create VR meshes and bundles thereof in our custom container format (`.vrn`) readble in our virtual reality project in Unity.
+This project enables the user to create VR meshes and bundles thereof in our custom container format (`.vrn`) readable in our virtual reality project in Unity.

 The *only* prerequisite is a valid installation of VRL-Studio, see section on howto generate meshes below.
 An example project / workflow is provided in the `ex` folder locally after the repository has been cloned.